fbpx

 Explain to new or current employers that you’re excited to test out a career pivot where your experience can be utilized without starting from scratch since you would be in a similar role with different responsibilities.

-Do you want a better organizational fit?
+Become a better organizational fit

 Sometimes a company or a team’s culture isn’t for you, and that’s okay.
 The last thing anyone wants is to be unhappy at their job, it staggers productivity and leads to constant job hopping.
 Besides, if you’re spending a third of your day in a full-time job, at the very least you should feel that you like what you do.

 In cases such as this, be confident in suggesting that lateral mobility is how you plan to stay within your current company though with a different team.
-If a new company altogether hasa a better fit for your working style, let future employers know that this transition is better suited for your longevity.
+If a new company altogether has a better fit for your working style, let future employers know that this transition is better suited for your longevity.

 There is comfort in routine.
 Knowing the people and their quirks, the office politics, and all the ins and outs of a job can appear boring or safe, depending on your perspective.
 A lateral move can help you get some middle ground, doing similar things with different people.